BardenB/cv-plot/README.md

 ### Running the CV plotter

-Once the virtual environment is active and packages installed, it is now possible to run the UV-Vis plotting program in order to get your spectra.
+Once the virtual environment is active and packages installed, it is now possible to run the CV plotting program in order to get your voltammograms.

 1. To start, you must make sure your command prompt (whichever you use), is in the directory of the program.
 To do that, open the folder you unzipped (in this case, the folder will be named `cv-plot`), and copy the file path. in the command prompt, type `cd` followed by a space followed by pasting the file path.
 You will most likely have to hit `ctrl + shift + V` rather than a typical paste.
 Now your command line will be in the correct folder.
 Depending on where you put it, you might not need the whole file path, but if you're not familiar with command line commands, just do the full path.
 2. If you are familiar with CLI programs, you can find the arguments below.
 Happy plotting!
-3. To run a basic CV with all default settings, type `python CVPlot.py -f \path\to\file -r \path\to\reference\file` where `\path\to\file` is replaced with the actual paths to the txt file of your data and the reference voltammogram.
+3. To plot a single CV with all default settings, type `python cvplot.py -f \path\to\input -r \path\to\reference -o \path\to\output` where `\path\to\x` is replaced with the actual paths to the respective txt files.
 See the `-f` argument below on how to write that out.
-    - *Note*: Current limitation includes you must have all text files in this directory, and therefore you don't need the full path.
+    - *Note*: Current limitation: you must have all text files in this directory, and therefore you don't need the full path.
 This is an easy fix, I'm just lazy.
-    - **Remember that no directory or file can contain a space if you do a full path to the file.**
+    - ***Remember that no directory or file can contain a space if you do a full path to the file.***
-4. If you hit enter after typing step 2, a plot will be generated and shown on your screen.
+4. If you hit enter after typing step 3, a plot will be generated and shown on your screen.
 This is your $Fc/Fc^+$ reference spectra.
 You should know which peaks are your ferrocene, and you only need to know those two numbers.
-Right them down or memorize them, it does not matter.
+Write them down or memorize them.
-5. Once you know those two numbers, simply close that plot window.
-The program will continue and ask you for those two numbers, one at a time.
-Enter in those numbers when asked.
+5. Once you have these two numbers, simply close that plot window. **You cannot move on before closing this window.** The program will continue and ask you for those two numbers, one at a time.
+Type in one number, hit enter, type the second, and hit enter again when asked.
-6. There are not many settings to change right now.
-There is no way to overlay plots yet, which I know is a huge aspect of comparing CV's.
-As of right now, the only two optional arguments are `-o` or `--outputFile`, in which you can rename your plot file name to whatever you want, as well as `-r` or `--color` for the color of the plotted data.
+6. If you want to overlay multiple sets of data, you can use `multiplot.py` instead of `cvplot.py`.
+See notes on arguments below.
+Otherwise, it works exactly the same.
-6. Be aware that each time you run the same input file, it will automatically overwrite the output png to the most recent one.
+7. Be aware that each time you run the same input file, it will automatically overwrite the output png to the most recent one.
 If you do not want that to happen, change the name of the previous run first. ***Future update, but not high priority***
-7. Once the plot is to your liking, you can simply use the png however you want.
-Post-processing can be done like normal.
+8. Once the plot is to your liking, you can simply use the png however you want.
+Post-processing can be done however you like (I know most of us use PowerPoint).
     - I currently have dpi set to 300, which is plenty for most purposes.
 You can change it if you want.
-8. Happy plotting!
+9. Happy plotting!

-## Arguments
+## Arguments for cvplot.py

 - `-f` or `--file` <span style = "color :red"> **Required**</span>
     - You must include the file name here.
 If it is not located in the same directory as `UVVisCLI.py`, you must put the full path.
 On Windows, right click on the file you want to process and click `Copy as path` or `Ctrl + shift + c`.
 You can leave the quotes when pasted.
 This argument can take one or more files to process.
 Separate files by a space only.
 - `-o` or `--outputFile` <span style = "color :red"> **Required**</span>
     - you can rename the output plot to whatever you feel appropriate here.
 - `-r` or `--reference-file` <span style = "color :red"> **Required**</span>
-    - this is the file name of the ferrocene scan.
+    - This is the file name of the ferrocene scan.
 - `-c` or `--color`
     - The color of the plotted data.
 This does not change axes, only data.
     - example: `-r purple`
-    - Each plot will be defaulted to blue.
+    - Default is blue
+- `-s` or `--size`
+    - This flag allows you to update the thickness of the data points.
+    - Default is 12, however I have found 8-16 all look okay.

+## Arguments for multiplot.py

+There are only a couple changes between `cvplot.py` and `multiplot.py` that you need to be aware of.
+- `-f` or `--files` <span style = "color :red"> **Required**</span>
+    - now, the long flag is files rather than file, and allows for an infinite amount of files (you'll break your computer trying to an infinite amount though).
+- `-c` is no longer available as an option, as it automatically cycles through the rainbow.

 #### Citations